 Comment 6: Separate 3 (encoding group) x 4 (pair type) ANOVAs for (1) JOLs and (2) recall should be reported prior to the 2 (measure: recall vs. JOL) x 3 (encoding group) x 4 (pair type) ANOVA.
 This would provide a better test whether differences in calibration across groups and pair types were due to changes in JOLs, in recall, or both.

-Response: [WORDS HERE]
+Response: We agree that separately testing JOLs and recall would provide a better assessment of whether changes in calibration were due to changes in JOLs or recall.
+Our initial submission included these analyses on pg.
+19, and we have edited this section for clarity in our revision (pg. xx).

 Comment 7: It is important to note that the reported 2 (measure: recall vs. JOL) x 3 (encoding group) x 4 (pair type) ANOVA evaluates calibration, because significant effects of or involving measure point to differences in the level of recall and JOL.
 It should therefore be reported under the heading "Calibration" rather than prior to this heading.